-Yeah, well technically, so are you.
-Her own eyes replied before he turned into a conversation with the man beside him.
+Yeah, well technically, so are you, her own eyes replied before he turned into a conversation with the man beside him.
 Fuck sake.
-She savoured a small sip of her champagne, enjoying the bubbles burst on her taste buds.
+She savoured a small sip of her champagne, enjoying the bubbles as they burst on her taste buds.

 There were only two people she could have a wordless conversation with, have a strong enough bond to be able to read their expression.
 Dread had brought her up, had been her parental guardian since the death of her parents.

 “Are you sure you would not like some fresh blood, sir?”
 The waiter asked Dread.

 “Anybody holding a red napkin is available,” he said as he tipped his throat, holes marking the lightly stubbled flesh.

 “I would like fresh,” a man opposite interrupted, his grey hair slicked back in a modern style, a complete contrast to the Victorian style suit he was wearing.
 His fangs were long and pearl white, a shade similar to his pale, yet withered skin.

 The thing with vampires is that you couldn’t really tell their age at a glance, he could be ten years undead or one hundred, his aged skin unusual amongst most Vamps.
 The majority of humans applied to be changed before they became thirty, the wrinkles that the vampira virus couldn’t remove were fixed before his turn.
 From the number of wrinkles, Alice guessed he had been turned before The Change, where vampires, as well as all Breeds, hid among the humans.
 From the state of his skin, his life before wasn’t a prosperous one.